The Quality Audits should be managed according to the Quality Management System requirements, which should include:

 At the beginning of each auditing cycle, usually every year, an Audit Plan has to be defined, including the type of audits to be performed, their timings, reference documents required, and the responsible auditors.

-Both first-party audits (internal audits) and second-party audits (audits to suppliers and subcontractors) should be planned.
+Both internal audits and external audits (audits to suppliers and subcontractors) should be planned.
 Third-party audits (audits and inspections from authorities and official bodies), expected to be held in the company during the Auditing Cycle, could also be included in the Plan, to provide a wider overview and to allow a better resource allocation.
-All these audits could be scheduled in the same Audit Plan, or different Audit Plans can be prepared for each type of audit.
+All these audits could be scheduled in the same Audit Plan, or different Audit Plans can be prepared for each type of audit

 First-party audits program